Qigong Foundation Practices

 Consequently, Foundation Classes consisit of both sitting, standing and moving practices, yielding a balanced and integrated approach to give you the best possible chance of realising the aims of Taoist practise – to become more relaxed, open, balanced and healthy, enabling the spirit to open naturally.
 Our Foundation Classes are carefully designed to achieve this in as interesting, balanced and enjoyable a way as possible.

 If the nerves, energy and mind are sufficiently calm and smooth, it is possible to work directly with the mind through Taoist Meditation.
-Here we learn to relax the flow of thoughts and energy of the mind until we can let the mind go and come to perceive the natural openness underlying, illuminating and dissolving all experience, enabling the mind to become light, present, spontaneous and naturally connecting with others
+Here we learn to relax the flow of thoughts and energy of the mind until we can let the mind go and come to perceive the natural openness underlying, illuminating and relaxed in all experience, enabling the mind to become light, present, spontaneous and naturally connecting with others

 Tai chi is the best known of the Internal Arts.

 At O.I.A.
 I teach the Wu Style of Tai Chi as passed down by Master B.K.
 Frantzis.
 Master Frantzis’ teacher lived and studied with the founder of the Wu Style as his formal disciple, and was regarded in taoist circles as one of the great Taoist masters and Tai Chi masters of the 20th century.
 He passed on his lineage to Mr. Frantzis and one other person.